AbhayPansora/weather_sdk/README.md

 * Setup project
 * Requisites

-##Complete Task
+## Complete Task
 *Features:*

-* The application will retrieve the weather information using the OpenWeatherMaps API.
+* The application will retrieve the weather information using the OpenWeatherMaps API in side WeatherKit Freamwork.
-* The application allows users to input top of the searching term.
+* The application allows users to input top of the searching textfeild.
-* The application can proceed searching loation with a condition of the search term length must be from 1 characters or above.
+* The application can proceed searching loation with a condition of the search term length must be non emptry textfeild.
-* The application can proceed number of days with a condition of the search term length must be between 1 to 7  digists.
+* The application can proceed number of days with a condition of the textfeild length must be 1 and between 1 to 7  digists.
-* The application can render the searched results as a list of weather items.
+* The application can render the searched results to the particuler task 1 to 4 respectively.
-* The application can handle failures.
+* The application can handle failures if something wrng happed.

 Technical requirements:
 * iOS Swift